 Yes, I have the potential to be a sourdough serial killer. *gasp*.

 The next morning, as you can see in the above ‘firm starter’ photo, I had a risen mass of thick, bubbly, ‘cracked window’, dough.
 Success!
 Looks like the original Herbie’s super strength had been passed on to his younger replacement.
-I proceeded on with the recipe, letting one more starter go to town – ending up with a lovely, silky dough.
+I proceeded on with the recipe, letting one more starter go to town, ending up with a lovely, silky dough.
 It smelled wonderful too, like most wild yeast doughs.

 I finally had to stop sniffing it or else it would never rise, much less make it to the oven.

-While the dough was doing it’s thing, I made the salted caramel, chopped up some apples, added some spice, then stirred the apples into the hot caramel.
+While the sourdough challah dough was doing its thing, I made the caramel, chopped up some apples, added some spice and sea salt, then stirred the salted, spiced apples into the hot caramel.
 I think I will always keep a jar of this on hand.
-I’m in love..I desperately wanted to start eating it right out of the jar I put it in for not only storage, but for the photo above.
+I’m in love.
+I desperately wanted to start eating it right out of the jar I put it in for not only storage, but for the photo above.
+Fortunately I refrained.

 SO, like my Unique Twist on Challah back in ’09. in which I made a 6-strand braid challah, each strand filled with chocolate raisins and cinnamon sugar, I set out to reproduce something similar with the salted caramel apple filling.
-This time I was only doing a 4-strand braid because I wanted thick ribbons and pockets of the caramel.
+This time I was only doing a 4-strand braid because I wanted thick ribbons and pockets of the salted caramel apples throughout the sourdough challah.
 This is where I made my first mistake.
 This filling is wet, so a small amount should be used for each strand to prevent any seepage and trouble braiding.

 You love challah french toast?
-Wait until you try salted caramel apple challah french toast (hopefully, a photo coming soon – if the few slices left are not eaten before this can happen).
-The sourdough has kept this bread silky soft and moist for 2 days now, so it’s not looking good!
+Wait until you try salted caramel apple sourdough challah french toast (hopefully, a photo coming soon – if the few slices left are not eaten before this can happen).
+The sourdough has kept this challah silky soft and moist for 2 days now, so it’s not looking good!
 In fact, I’m already eyeing the remaining slices lustily.